albertvazquezm/supply-chain-system/readme.md

 - [ ] API Error handling, including form validation errors
 - [ ] Unit and end to end tests
 - [ ] Better SSR support for the frontend
+- [ ] Modal URLs don't support refresh (some config would be needed to support it)